 Secondly, you realise that you really Don’t Know what it’s like.

 But in truth, I didn’t.
 How wrong I was (mostly).
 I say ‘mostly’ because there are some fundamentally instinctive issues that are entirely personal and no child or relationship can change that.
-However, being a ‘step-mom’ and being a ‘mom’ are different, at least they were for me, and a lot of that is because of instinct and awareness.
+However, being a ‘step-mom’ and being a ‘mom’ is different, at least they were for me.
+A lot of that is because of instinct and awareness.

 Hindsight Is A Wonderful Thing

-With that in mind, the following points are my advice to new mums who are sick of hearing all the advice from everyone in the world who’s ever been a mother (yes, I get the irony):
+It got me thinking though, if I were to write down my honest advice, to be available for anyone dead scrolling in the middle of the night panicked but exhausted, what would my advice be.
+So here it is, my advice to new mums who are sick of hearing all the advice from everyone in the world who’s ever been a mother (yes, I get the irony):

 Just Hear Them Out

 Listen to the advice from strangers with an open mind, it hurts no one to hear it.
 One day you will have a burning desire to share how you came out the other side scathed but alive.
 All you have to do is hear it, process it and then decide whether to discard it or treasure it.
-Either way, it takes nothing to be polite and listen to your aunt/cousin/mother’s friend/great-great- granny in-law who never gets your name right.
+Either way, it takes nothing to be polite and listen to your aunt, cousin, mother’s friend, great-great- granny in-law.
 Just be polite and figure out what you want to do, and then do that!

-Top Tip: If you think it’s only nine months of unwanted advice, you are sadly mistaken, it never ends!
-No matter what stage of parenting you are at, someone else older/wiser/more experienced, with more kids than you, will ALWAYS have advice for you, whatever the situation!
+And just a head’s up.
+If you think it’s only nine months of unwanted advice, you are sadly mistaken It never ends!
+No matter what stage of parenting you are at, someone else older, wiser and more experienced, with more kids than you, will ALWAYS have advice for you, whatever the situation!

 Fed Is Best!

-Do not get hung up on what the books or great aunties have to say about growth spurts: “breast is best”,” baby-led weaning”, “inverted nipples”, “formula makes them constipated” – there will always be someone you’re not pleasing with your decision on how to feed your child.
+Do not get hung up on what the books or great aunties have to say about growth spurts: breast is best, baby-led weaning, inverted nipples, formula makes them constipated, blah blah blah.
+There will always be someone you’re not pleasing with your decision on how to feed your child.
 But, that little person you are responsible for is the only one you have to answer to!
 What do they want?
+And what can you manage without losing your sanity?
 Whatever it is, do it!

-If you listen to everything everyone tells you, you will drive yourself crazy and your child will starve and cry until you literally go insane!
+If you listen to everything everyone tells you, you will drive yourself crazy and your child will be hungry and cry until you literally go insane!
 If your child is hungry, F.E.E.D I.T!
-Breast 24 hours a day, or breast with a formula top up, formula only, cereal 24/7, or mashed up butternut!
+Breast 24 hours a day, or breast with a formula top-up, formula only, cereal 24/7, or mashed up butternut!
 Whatever it takes!
 Just feed your child so that it can stop crying and go to sleep so that you can too.

-Here we go!
-If you baby falls asleep whilst sucking on your breast, so what!?
+- If your baby falls asleep whilst feeding, so what!?

 - If your baby falls asleep on your chest, so what!?

-- If you baby needs to be pushed around the block 45 times at 9pm, you push!
+- If your baby needs to be pushed around the block in their pushchair 45 times at 9 pm, you push!

-- If you have to remortgage your house to fuel up your car to drive 120kms every time they need a nap, just so your child can sleep … well you might need to reconsider, but if you can afford it, DO IT!
+- If you have to remortgage your house to fuel up your car to drive 90 miles every time they need a nap, just so your child can sleep … well, you might need to reconsider, but if you can afford it, DO IT!

 Whatever it takes, do it!
-You can deal with the consequences later after you’ve got more than four consecutive hours of sleep … my eldest is 6 years-old and I’m still alive!
+You can deal with the consequences later after you’ve got more than four consecutive hours of sleep.
 You will actually survive the sleep deprivation, but they need to sleep too.